 When reviewing the market, look for vendors who provide a fully integrated suite, with a consistent data model, communication tools, a high degree of configuration, powerful reporting and analytics tools, and the capacity to automate as many things as possible.
 Examples of tasks that are ripe for automation:

 - Data extraction

 - Document filing and linking

 In other words, think big!
 Many modern solutions available today are leveraging Machine Learning (ML), Natural Language Processing (NLP), and Artificial Intelligence (AI).
 While cutting edge, these technologies are largely in their infancy.
 So, pay heed to organizations who are committed to innovation, and whose core offering isn’t outdated and antiquated, relying on infrastructure that inhibits such advanced functionality.
 Partnering with a vendor that is well equipped to continue adding more and more value into the future is paramount.
 The journey won’t be short, but the payoff can be great.

 Introducting Aavenir - The Source-to-Pay Solution Suite on ServiceNow

-After all, what’s more important than controlling your spend?
+After all, what’s more, important than controlling your spending?